 Through the Farm-to-Work (FTW) program, the Sustainable Food Center (a local non-profit) is connecting UT Austin to local farmers to provide fresh, local produce to students, faculty and staff on a weekly basis.

 - Decide if you would like to receive your produce from the North, South, Pickle Research Campus or UTA location and sign-up for the program closest to your office.

-- UT School of Public Health/UTA Site: The University of Texas School of Public Health / School of Information – 1616 Guadalupe.
-Pickup: Wednesday distributions will happen behind the building, directly out of the farmer’s van, at the corner of 16th St. and San Antonio between 2:15 to 2:30.
+- UT School of Public Health/UTA Site: The UT Administration Building – 1616 Guadalupe.
+Pick-up: Wednesday distributions will happen behind the building, directly out of the farmer’s van, at the corner of 16th St. and San Antonio between 2:15-2:30 p.m.
 Farmer: Animal Farm.
-Deadline to order is Tuesday by 12:00p.m.

 - There is no cost to join, no commitment to a weekly purchase and always a chance to unsubscribe.

 - Purchase a $22 box online by the corresponding deadline.
 The deadline to order for the North, South, East and PRC sites is Mondays by 5 p.m.
 The deadline for the UT School of Public Health/UTA site is Tuesdays at 5 p.m.